DSpace/RestContract/metadata-suggestions.md

 * workspaceitem: the current workspace item ID (mutually exclusive with workflowitem)
 * workflowitem: the current workflow item ID (mutually exclusive with workspaceitem)

-It returns the data from one entry in an external source
+It returns the data from one entry in a live import source

-sample for an external source /api/integration/metadata-suggestions/orcid/entryValues/0000-0002-4271-0436
+sample for a live import source /api/integration/metadata-suggestions/orcid/entryValues/0000-0002-4271-0436
 ```json
 {
   "id": "0000-0002-4271-0436",